esperanceengineer/alx-low_level_programming/0x0C-more_malloc_free/README.md

-0-malloc_checked.c: check if allocation is created succesfully 0-string_nconcat.c: contact n char of string S1 to S2
+0-malloc_checked.c: check if allocation is created succesfully 1-string_nconcat.c: contact n char of string S1 to S2 2-calloc.c: create the array with malloc